-It's not clear why Mogg made the generous offer.
+It’s not clear why Mogg made the generous offer.
 It may have been simple decency.
-He may have had some reason to suspect taking the garrison by force would be more challenging than it appeared.
+Or he may have had some reason to suspect taking the garrison by force would be more challenging than it appeared.
 It may simply have been that he was accustomed to friendly dealings with the settlers and the negotiation came naturally.

 Jocelyn accepted the offer, and Scarborough was left completely in Indian control.
 Having driven off the settlers in much of the Maine coast, however, the Wabanaki were not nearly numerous enough to protect their lands.
 In 1677, a group of the settlers came out of hiding and returned to Scarborough, along with a larger military force that included Bartholomew Tippen, most likely a sergeant.

 The return of the colonists provoked Mogg to action.
 He returned to Scarborough with his small army.
 He sealed off the garrison and lay siege to it.
 But the colonists inside were better armed in 1677 than they had been in 1676.
 They were not considering retreat.
 After three days, during which the Indian’s siege had inflicted only a few casualties, Tippen shot and killed Mogg.

 After the Siege of Scarborough